Captain Pipe: Revolutionary War

 During the American Revolution, Captain Pipe tried to remain neutral; he refused to take up arms against the rebels even after General Edward Hand killed his mother, brother, and a few of his children during a military campaign in 1778.
 Failing to distinguish among the Native American groups, Hand had attacked the neutral Lenape while trying to reduce the Indian threat to settlers in the Ohio Country, because other tribes, such as the Shawnee, had allied with the British.

 In 1778 Captain Pipe was with White Eyes and Killbuck, contemporary Lenape leaders of the Turkey Clan, when they signed the first treaty between the Continental Congress and Native peoples.
 Later that same year, General Lachlan McIntosh, the American commander at Fort Pitt, requested permission from the Lenape to march through their territory to attack Fort Detroit, which was held by the British.
-Captain Pipe and other Lenape chiefs agreed, based on the Americans' building a fort to protect the Lenape from the British military and European-American settlers.
+Captain Pipe and other Lenape chiefs agreed, based on the Americans' building a fort to protect the Lenape from Native Americans allied to the British.
 In response, McIntosh had Fort Laurens built near the Delaware villages in eastern Ohio.
 He demanded their Ohio Country warriors assist the Americans in capturing Fort Detroit, and threatened them with extermination if they refused.

-Believing that the Americans could not protect them from the British and their native allies, Captain Pipe and many other Lenape bands began to reach out to the British as allies.
+Believing that the Americans could not protect them from British-allied Native Americans, Captain Pipe and many other Lenape bands began to reach out to the British as allies.
 Also in 1778, Pipe and the members of his tribe who supported war, departed from the Tuscarawas area and relocated to the Walhonding River, about fifteen miles above the present site of Coshocton, Ohio.

 In 1781 Colonel Daniel Brodhead attacked and destroyed this village, ending Pipe's neutrality.
 Captain Pipe became the leader of Lenape who supported the British and moved his people to the Tymochtee Creek near the Sandusky River.
 This village became known as "Pipe's Town."
 Present-day Crawford in Wyandot County developed near it.
 Captain Pipe spent the remainder of the war resisting American expansion into the Ohio Country.

 In 1782, Pipe helped defeat the Crawford Expedition, headed by William Crawford.
 Seeking vengeance for the Gnadenhutten Massacre, in which nearly 100 Lenape were killed, the warriors marked Crawford for death by painting his face black after capturing him in battle.
 When they conducted ritual torture of Crawford before killing him, American witnesses say the soldier begged Simon Girty, a Loyalist interpreter, to shoot him.
-Girty had been taken captive and adopted by the Seneca as a boy, becoming assimilated.
-He knew he would likely be killed if he intervened in the ritual, but he was strongly criticized by American survivors for letting Crawford be tortured.
+Controversy exists over Girty's role in this event.
+For further detail, see Wikipedia article on Simon Girty.